Machu Picchu & Galapagos

 Day 10 Boat to Floreana Island • Visit the highlands

-A three-hour navigation by motorboat takes us to Floreana, one of the first Galapagos islands to be inhabited.
-En route, we may see whales, dolphins and sea birds.
-After lunch at a local restaurant, we visit the highlands, home to one of the few sources of freshwater in the entire archipelago.
-We also visit lava caves once used by pirates and see a large enclosure of Galapagos giant tortoises.
-In the afternoon, we transfer (2hr 30min to three hours) to Isabela Island by speedboat.
-Accommodation: San Vicente Hotel (or similar)
+Bid farewell to San Cristóbal and take a three-hour navigation by motorboat to Floreana, one of the first Galápagos Islands to be inhabited.
+En route, we may see whales, dolphins and seabirds.
+After lunch at a local restaurant, we take a short drive up to the highlands, where we spend an hour visiting lava caves once used by pirates and a large enclosure of Galápagos giant tortoises.
+In the afternoon, we travel (2hr 30min to three hours) by speedboat to Isabela Island.

 Day 11 Morning visit to Las Tintoreras Islet • Afternoon exploration at the Wall of Tears

-Spend 15 minutes sailing to the islets and lava channels of Las Tintoreras, one of the best places in the Galapagos to see whitetip reef sharks, penguins and sea lions.
-A 40-minute walk takes us around the islet and back to the boat again, before we jump into the water for a snorkel!
-This afternoon, we hike (2.5mi/4km) to the Wall of Tears, a sad reminder of Isabela’s very different past when the island was used as a penal colony.
-Between 1946 and 1959, convicts were forced to build this wall from huge blocks of lava simply as a form of punishment, which, combined with the harsh conditions, led to many deaths.
-After this sobering visit, we hike back to the town through the mangroves, wetlands and along sandy beaches.
-This is one of the best places on the islands to view migratory birds, including Wilson’s phalaropes, blue-winged teals and, if we’re very lucky, ospreys.
-This region has also seen the reintroduction of Galapagos giant tortoises from the breeding centre into the wild and we are likely to encounter several on our walk.
-Accommodation: San Vicente Hotel (or similar)
+Spend 15 minutes sailing to the islets and lava channels of Las Tintoreras, one of the best places in the Galápagos to see whitetip reef sharks, penguins and sea lions.
+We take a slow 40-minute walk over the uninhabited island, marvelling at the iguana nests and trying to spot endemic creatures, such as lava lizards.
+After, we have another fantastic opportunity to snorkel.
+We enter the water from the boat, led by our tour leader and an assistant.
+This afternoon, we have an optional walk (7.5mi/12km round-trip) to the Wall of Tears, a sad reminder of Isabela’s very different past when it was used as a penal colony.
+Between 1946 and 1959, convicts were forced to build this wall from huge blocks of lava as a form of punishment, which, combined with the harsh conditions, led to many deaths.

-Day 12 To Santa Cruz; visit Tortuga Bay • Optional afternoon visit to Charles Darwin Research Station
+Day 12 Sail to Santa Cruz • Optional visit to Charles Darwin Research Station • Visit Tortuga Bay

 Day 13 Full-day boat tour to an uninhabited island

-Visit either Bartolomé Island, South Plaza Island, Santa Fe Island or North Seymour (depending on national park restrictions).
-South Plaza has a remarkable vegetation of succulents and cacti that provide a unique habitat for land iguanas.
-The iguanas form small colonies at the base of the tall opuntia cacti, waiting for their flowers and dead pads to fall to the ground so they can feed.
-Seymour is a flat, boulder-strewn island and a major nesting site for frigatebirds.
+Visit either Bartolomé, South Plaza, Santa Fe or North Seymour.
+The island we visit depends on the Galápagos National Park Directorate (GNPD) regulations, who monitor tourism closely.
+South Plaza has a remarkable vegetation of succulents and cacti, which provide a unique habitat for land iguanas.
+The iguanas form small colonies at the base of the tall opuntia cacti, waiting for their flowers and dead pads to fall to the ground so they can feed on them.
+The island rocks are home to swallowtail gulls, shearwaters and sea lions.
+North Seymour is a flat, boulder-strewn island and a major nesting site for frigatebirds.
 It’s also a good place to see blue-footed boobies performing courtship rituals and sea lions playing in the powerful surf.
-Bartolomé is a spectacular scene of dramatic lava cones and clear seas and affords perhaps the most famous view of the Galapagos Islands, looking across the red cinder cones to the recent black lava fields on James Island.
-If possible, we snorkel today where the water is calm.
-We also enjoy lunch on board the boat.
-Accommodation: Grand Hotel Lobo de Mar (or similar)
+Bartolomé is a spectacular scene of dramatic lava cones, clear seas and affords perhaps the most famous view of the Galápagos Islands, looking across the red cinder cones to the recent black lava fields on James Island.
+If weather permits, we snorkel today where the water is calm.
+Please ensure you inform your trip leader if you require a swim aid.
+Lunch is on board the boat.

 Day 14 Fly back to Quito

 After a few days following the footsteps of Darwin, Cousteau and world-renowned scientists, it is time to say goodbye to the Enchanted Islands.
-After breakfast, we drive (one hour) to the airport at Baltra – saying a fond farewell to our Galapagos tour leader – and fly to Quito for our final night, meeting our Quito tour leader at the airport.
-Accommodation: Vieja Cuba Hotel (or similar) Upgrade to a suite today – speak to your sales representative for more details
+After breakfast, we journey to Baltra Island Airport via minibus, boat, and airport shuttle bus – bidding a fond farewell to our Galápagos tour leader – and fly to Quito via Guayaquil.
+Our mainland tour leader meets us upon arrival and our groups normally gather for a final dinner this evening, a chance to celebrate the adventures we’ve had together.
+Upgrade to a suite today – speak to your sales representative for more details

 Day 15 Adventure ends in Quito